Xyvir/iex.run/.github/readme.md

 ## todo:

+- Add a step to automatically unzip archives after downloading.
 - add 'external download' and run option via metaparemeter AND/OR by pre-setting a var in recursive scripts
 - review / refactor cumbersome string manipulation
 - Allow for multi-match downloads if @Noexecute is true